-On average, twelve full-time personnel were involved in enterprise application solution implementations.
+On average, twelve full-time personnel were involved in enterprise application solution implementations, though, in the majority of cases the number of full-time personnel involved was five or less.

-The average implementation times for companies and units within companies are 19 months and 8 months respectively.
+The average implementation times for companies and units within companies are 12 months and 6 months respectively.